An organization that seeks to do good also needs to be able to extend its reach to do the most good where it can.

 In the process, such storytelling highlights the importance of your cause by showing how it concretely impacts the lives of actual people.
 These stories, in turn, will motivate supporters to invest both materially and emotionally in your cause.

-As with any successful business, it’s just as essential to invest in good marketing for your nonprofit in order to help it thrive.
+As with any successful business, it’s just as essential to invest in good marketing for your nonprofit to help it thrive.
 Well-developed marketing efforts encourage greater community participation, strengthen current connections, and open up new avenues for fruitful partnerships that will serve it well throughout its life.

-After all, such efforts are about spreading the word about the advocacy you do it all for-and in turn, about creating more opportunities to help as many people as you possibly can.
+After all, such efforts are about spreading the word about the advocacy you do it all for and in turn, about creating more opportunities to help as many people as you possibly can.